 The allure of al-Ayn, however, is immediately clear.

 The Um an-Nar people, or Hafit people, or whoever it was that built these structures, would have be drawn to al-Ayn for the same reason we are drawn to al-Ayn today.

 Everyone that comes to this spot is struck by the same sense of wonder.

 It’s the feeling of being in the sublime.

 Those who climbed to the top of this narrow ridge-line 5,000 years ago would have paused here, and looked around themselves in awe.

-They would have stared at the distant, shimmering skylines; they would have lost themselves to introspection, for a moment or two at least.
+They would have stared at the distant, shimmering skylines, and lost themselves to introspection, for a moment or two at least.
 They would have cast their minds back, pondering the centuries and millennia and eons that went before them, just as we do today.